 Computing is taught discreetly using our school laptops that can be used across the curriculum.
 Currently we have a trolley of Ipads which all classes have access to plus a trolley of laptops.
 E-Safety is also taught to all pupils to ensure they know how to stay safe online.

-In PHSE we have introduced the Jigsaw scheme of work to supplement our values led work.
+In PHSE and RHSE we have introduced the Jigsaw scheme of work to supplement our values led work.
 This comprehensive scheme covers all aspects of PHSE from friendships to RSE (Relationships and sex education).

 In RE, we use the Discovery RE materials along with the support of the Understanding Christianity materials.

 In Art and DT children are given the opportunity to study a variety of artists and their work.
 Looking at the work of artists, craft workers and designers helps children make artistic judgements about the quality and usefulness of their creation.
 Our curriculum is designed to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.

 In Science our curriculum aims to prepare children for the wider world.
 We strive to ensure that the lessons we deliver the three aims of the science national curriculum so that pupils understand the science and have the skills to engage with the knowledge and recognise where it fits in the wider world.

 In Geography we aim to help children develop an awareness of their own immediate surroundings.
 Gradually, the children are introduced to the world that extends beyond their own locality, at the same time learning important skills such as map reading and knowing how to describe the landscape.
 Local field trips support and enhance this work.